Water main repaired in Yorkville after leaving some without water Wednesday morning

-YORKVILLE, N.Y. – Crews are working to repair a water main break in Yorkville that interrupted water service at a few local businesses Wednesday morning starting around 4:30 a.m.
+YORKVILLE, N.Y. – Crews were working to repair a water main break in Yorkville that interrupted water service at a few local businesses Wednesday morning starting around 4:30 a.m.

-The water main is located on Oriskany Boulevard near Holland Farms.
-The westbound lane will be closed until the repairs are made.
+The water main, located on Oriskany Boulevard near Holland Farms, was repaired around 1 p.m.
+The westbound lane was closed in that area while crews worked on repairs.

 Some residents in Whitesboro have also reported brown water and other water pressure issues in that area.

-The Mohawk Valley Water Authority has not issued a boil water advisory at this time, and says the repairs should be completed by Wednesday afternoon.
+The Mohawk Valley Water Authority has not issued a boil water advisory at this time.